-If the action is initiated by the major advisor, the major advisor must provide the student at least 4 weeks of stipend and insurance support following the official termination date of membership in the laboratory.
+If the action is initiated by the major advisor, the major advisor must provide the student at least 4 weeks of financial and insurance support following the official termination date of membership in the laboratory.
 Terminating the membership of a student in a laboratory does not constitute discharge from the Program.
-If the student wishes to continue enrollment, the Program is obligated to provide an additional period of no more than 8 weeks with full stipend and insurance support for the student to find another laboratory or to transfer Programs.
+If the student wishes to continue enrollment, the Graduate School is obligated to provide an additional period for a maximum of 8 weeks in total of financial and insurance support for the student to find another laboratory or to transfer Programs.